frabervo/handy_box_promodoro/Research/Research.md

 According to the New Development Process, the stage after idea generation is " Research ".
 This stage consists of several steps such as market research or competitor analysis.
 In my perception, there are two goals here:
 + Find similar products
-+ To find new ideas that can improve the idea generation.
++ Find new ideas that can improve the idea generation.

 Keywords:
 + Synonyms for the words "Phone"